juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 You can see that we have two HDF5Data layers, this is because for the training phase we are going to use a different dataset than the test phase, the test phase will reference the HDF5Data that corresponds to our test set.

-Another thing to highlight is the embed layer, although I couldnt find much information about how this layer works I think I managed to make it work correctly, this layer will specify the input dimensions to 250 this will be our total vocabulary and the expanded vector of 50 as specified by the output property, this means that this layer will store on a blob a matrix of 250 by 50 where each row or word will have a different feature representation of 50 dimensions, this layer will do a lookup operation (instead of a multiplication operation) for each index in our vocabulary, this functionality is required to be able to implement a word-embedding functionality correctly.
+Another thing to highlight is the embed layer, although I couldn't find much information about how this layer works I think I managed to make it work correctly, this layer will specify the input dimensions to 250 this will be our total vocabulary and the expanded vector of 50 as specified by the output property, this means that this layer will store on a blob a matrix of 250 by 50 where each row or word will have a different feature representation of 50 dimensions, this layer will do a lookup operation (instead of a multiplication operation) for each index in our vocabulary, this functionality is required to be able to implement a word-embedding functionality correctly.

 After the embed layer, we specify a hidden layer with rectified linear neurons, specifically 200 neurons, this will allow us to combine the three different word embeddings to a different feature representation dimensionality.

 Finally, we do an inner product to fit the dimensions of our last layer (200) to the desired 250 dimension for the output.

-Finally we can convert this 250 vector to a vector of probabilities using a softmax layer to calculate a probability distribution, specifically, this layer is called SoftmaxWithLoss because it calculates a probability distribution and also calculates the loss with respect to our target labels.
+Finally, we can convert this 250 vector to a vector of probabilities using a softmax layer to calculate a probability distribution, specifically, this layer is called SoftmaxWithLoss because it calculates a probability distribution and also calculates the loss with respect to our target labels.

 ![architecture]({{site.baseurl}}/assets/architectureWordEmbeddingsNet.jpg)